Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the button component to the canvas

-Search for the Button component in the component library on the left side of the page.
+Search for the Button component in the block library on the left side of the page.
 Then click and drag the Button component onto the canvas.

 2

-Click on the Button component you just added to open its settings.
+Click the Button component you just added to open its settings.
+Update the following settings:

 The component should now look like this: